 These cases can arise in many different situations.
 One of the most common is in the context of car accidents and motor vehicle insurance companies.
 In fact, actions for bad faith have even been extended by Illinois courts to include cases of “underinsured” or “uninsured” motorist claims.

 A legal claim under Illinois bad faith law is just one of many different options that you may have if you are not being treated fairly by your insurance company.
-An experienced bad faith attorney can explain what additional choices you have to recover the full compensation to which you are entitled.
+If you have a major insurance claim, an experienced Chicago bad faith attorney can explain what additional choices you have to recover the full compensation to which you are entitled.
 The Blumenshine Law Group is here to help residents in the Chicago area with these issues.
-Feel free to contact us online or by telephone at 312-766-1000.
+Feel free to contact us at (312) 766-1000 or email at firstname.lastname@example.org.